markanewman/PythonViaWebhook/README.md

 1. A [Virtual Machine][vm] (VM) that will allow the console app to remain unchanged.
 This is a real advantage as devolopment tools, custom file locations, and other ["It works on my machine"][works] settings can be applied.
 2. A [Virtual Network][vnet] (VNET) to provide simple security.
-3. An [Azure Function][func] to serve as the [WebHook][webhook] frontend.
+3. An [Azure Function][func] to serve as the [Webhook][webhook] frontend.
 It will accept files to be processed and a URL callback.
 There will also be a status endpoint in case polling is more your thing.
 4. A console app that is [web aware][webaware] to bridge the gap between old and new.
 5. An [Azure Storage][storage] account to tie everything together.